craigfrancis/php-is-literal-rfc/readme-v2.txt

 While changing the quote character is fairly easy, it's tricky to automate, time-consuming, and risky for those without tests (a typical project can easily require thousands of lines of code to be changed).
 Any escaping functions would still need to be removed (so no advantage there).
 Variables for Identifiers (e.g. field-name) in SQL Tagged Templates would need to be considered, and developers will need to wait until PHP 8.X is their minimum supported version.

 [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/alternatives/tagged-templates.php|Example]] / [[https://github.com/craigfrancis/php-is-literal-rfc/commit/1dc5f4fb425009d03a640036a1022f88c4a0533d?diff=unified|Diff]]

+[[https://docs.hhvm.com/hack/XHP/introduction|XHP]] in Hack / HHVM is similar, where it introduces an XML-like syntax that can be used for HTML templating.

 ==== Macros ====